 AI contract ingestion and configuration

-Tabs uses AI to extract billing terms from signed contracts—PDFs, Word docs, or emails.
-This eliminates manual data entry and configuration, letting you go from signed contract to active billing in minutes.
+Tabs uses AI to extract billing terms from signed contracts — PDFs, Word docs, or emails.
+The AI is specifically trained on B2B revenue model nuances, so it can distinguish between a committed spend clause and a simple minimum, or between a tiered overage rate and a flat surcharge.
+This eliminates manual data entry and configuration, letting you go from signed contract to active billing in minutes — not the weeks of setup that traditional billing platforms require.

 Commercial Graph and context

 Tabs builds a Commercial Graph for every customer, unifying contracts, usage data, payments, and terms into a single intelligent record.
+This isn't just a database — it's a system of intelligence that understands the business implications of contract terms.
+When a customer's usage crosses a tier threshold or triggers an overage clause, Tabs applies the correct commercial logic automatically.
 Billing logic always reflects the current commercial reality.

 Finance-grade automation and control